NavneetSajwan/Clothing-Classifier/README.md

 # Clothing-Classifier
-It is a multilabel classifiation problem.
-I scraped the fashion images from myntra.
-The task is to classify a fashion image in one or more of the 24 categories.
-The entire dataset consists of around 50000 images.
+Task: Multilabel Classifiation
+Data: Images scraped from fashion website https://www.myntra.com/.
+Total images: 50200
+Train Images: 32630
+Validation Images: 17570
+Number of Classes: 24

+['Activewear',
+ 'Bottomwear',
+ 'Dresses',
+ 'Dungarees',
+ 'Ethnicwear',
+ 'Fullbodywear',
+ 'Innerwear_and_Sleepwear',
+ 'Jackets',
+ 'Jeans',
+ 'Jeggings',
+ 'Jumpsuits_and_Bodysuits',
+ 'Lingerie_and_Sleepwear',
+ 'Pants',
+ 'Shirts',
+ 'Shorts',
+ 'Skirts',
+ 'Suits',
+ 'Swimwear',
+ 'Tops',
+ 'Tshirts',
+ 'Upperwear(inner)',
+ 'Upperwear(outer)',
+ 'female',
+ 'male']

 ## Motivation
 I learnt multi label cassification through fatai lectures 'Practical Deep Learning for Coders' by Jeremy Howard.
 In the class, Jeremy shows how to apply mutilabel classification to satellite images.
 I wanted to practice what he taught.
-But as in the machine learning industry they say, "Never test your model on your training set", rather than reworking the same project I applied my knowlwdge to a different dataset.
+But as in the machine learning industry they say, "Never test your model on your training set", rather than reworking the same project I applied my knowledge to a different dataset.
 This technique was amazing and I learnt a lot more than I would have learnt by just making the same project.

 The biggest thing I learned was the ability to read Fastai source code and identify bugs in it.
 I even wrote my own code to get better results.